landingbj/lagi/docs/guide_en.md

 1. ***Importing the project***：
   - Open IntelliJ IDEA.
   - Select File > Open.
-  - Select the lag[i] project folder.
+  - Select the lag[i] (Landing AGI) project folder.
   - Click OK.

 2. ***Adding dependencies***：
   - Locate your Project in the Project window.
   - Right-click on the project and select Add Dependency... .
-  - Select Module Dependency or Project Dependency, and then select all jars in the directories in the libs of the lag[i] project.
+  - Select Module Dependency or Project Dependency, and then select all jars in the directories in the libs of the lag[i] (Landing AGI) project.

 3. ***Synchronizing projects***：
   - Right-click the Project in the Project window and select Build Project.